maddison-wells/recipebook/README.md

 # Update Logs

+## Sunday 24th March

+Continued to build basic frontend and made some adjustments to the backend, so that all fields could be updated, as a few weren't working.

 ## Thursday 21st March

 The error was due to serialization, I used 'TRUNCATE' to remove the data from database, so that all new entries had the same some conditions and information.